Guiding Light is the contemporary and historical women’s fiction line of Lighthouse Publishing of the Carolinas (LPC).

 At Guiding Light we agree that the first requirement of a novel is to entertain the reader.
-In doing so the story should have a strong action plot, emotional plot, and faith plot.
+In doing so the story should have a strong action and emotional plot.
 These novels will be among the best the publishing industry has to offer, written by seasoned authors or beginning writers who exhibit creativity and a working knowledge of the craft.

 Guiding Light stories may focus on a soft glow, an illumination of heart and soul, a flame of emotion, and/or a light to one’s spiritual journey.
 Our realistic stories are designed to entertain, encourage, inspire, and enlighten.

 We do seek clean, wholesome, stories with God’s moral truths woven into the story.
 Please avoid sermons in stories.
 Guiding Light Women’s Fiction sells into the general market.

 The story should entertain and engage the reader, primarily women

 These novels are written by Christian authors, conform to a biblical worldview, and present wholesome values

 Writers exhibit a knowledge of writing craft and creative talent

 The mid-1960’s is the dividing point between historical and contemporary eras